An Exact Timeline of King Charles and Princess Diana’s Separation and Divorce

-The Crown's fifth season dives straight into the unraveling of Prince Charles and Princess Diana's marriage, and considering how messy things got on the show (Tampongate, anyone?), you might be wondering how much happened IRL.
-And yes, there are some historical inaccuracies this season, but when it comes to Diana and Charles's relationship...what you see on The Crown is pretty true.
-In fact, it's honestly less dramatic than what happened in real life, so we went ahead and laid it all out in a handy (and very !!!!!) timeline.
+The Crown’s fifth season dove straight into the unraveling of King Charles and Princess Diana’s marriage; and considering how messy things got on the show (Tampongate, anyone?), you might be wondering how much of it happened IRL.
+Tbh, though there were some historical inaccuracies this past season, when it comes to Diana and Charles’s relationship…what you see on The Crown is pretty true.
+In fact, it’s honestly less dramatic than what happened in real life, so we went ahead and laid it all out in a handy (and very !!!!!) timeline.

-Andrew Morton's bombshell biography, Diana: Her True Story, is published amid claims that Diana was a source on the book.
-We now know that she was (Andrew published another version of the book after her death with transcripts of her tape recordings), but either way, the book makes it clear Charles and Diana have far from a fairytale marriage.
+Andrew Morton’s bombshell biography Diana: Her True Story is published amid claims that Diana was a source on the book.
+We now know that she was (Morton published another version of the book after her death with transcripts of her tape recordings), but either way, the book makes it clear that Charles and Diana have far from a fairy-tale marriage.

 August 23, 1992

-The Sun publishes "Squidgygate," the transcripts of a recorded call between Princess Diana and her friend James Gilbey which took place in early January 1990.
-The call, while not that salacious, got its name due to Gilbey calling Diana "Squidgy" and "Squidge" multiple times.
+The Sun publishes Squidgygate, the transcripts of a recorded call between Princess Diana and her friend James Gilbey that took place in early January 1990.
+The call, while not that salacious, got its name due to James calling Diana “Squidgy” and “Squidge” multiple times.

 November 3, 1992